marifribeiro/mdlinks/README.md

 ## About this project

-This project was made using only Node.js (Vanilla Javascript), and it's usage is through a command line interface, or you can require the function mdLinks in your JavaScript application.
+This project was made using only Node.js (Vanilla Javascript), and its usage is through a command line interface, or you can require the function mdLinks in your JavaScript application.
 It uses regex to find a pattern of markdown links, such as:
-`[This is a link to Google!](https://www.google.com)` The regular expression used will search for the squared brackets followed by and an https:// or http:// pattern inside parenthesis, thus bringing the containing text in this pattern to the user.
+`[This is a link to Google!](https://www.google.com)`

+The regular expression will search for the squared brackets followed by and an https:// or http:// pattern inside parenthesis, thus bringing the containing text in this pattern to the user.
-Jest for testing, Node File System to read markdown files and Node Fetch to check the website response.
+It also uses Jest for testing, Node File System to read markdown files and Node Fetch to check the website response.

 ## Usage

 ### Command line
 You will need [npm](https://www.npmjs.com/) installed to use this library.
+This project cannot be installed through npm, since it was also made by other 50 students at Laboratoria's bootcamp, if all of us would upload our projects there, that would pollute npm.
+You'll need to clone this repository and follow the commands bellow.

-After installing npm, run the following commands:
+After installing npm and cloning this repository, run the following commands:

 Install this repository globally: